Tasarinan/Ufoco/docs/development/backlog.md

 ## DONE A a user I want to see my notes, when I open live wookiee, that I see my notes instantly.
 DEADLINE: <2013-08-24 Sa 11:00>

 ## DONE As a note keeper I want, that the editor area is focused after the start of livewookie, that I can start writing instantly.

-## DONE Find a better solution to the workaraund for the loading problem in main()

 ## DONE As a user I want to change the state of a task with a simple action, that I can easyly check my task without switching to the editor and breaking my flow.